Skip to navigation Skip to content

 Period of Exemption

 Where the partner is temporarily uncontactable, the period of the exemption should be the period of time the partner cannot be contacted.
-For customers who became partnered after claiming CCS, the period of the exemption is limited to a maximum of 56 days.
+For customers who became partnered after claiming CCS, and the claim has not yet been assessed, the period of the exemption is limited to a maximum of 56 days.

 Note: where a CCS current customer becomes partnered, they will have 28 days to provide their new partner’s TFN as per current business process.
 If this is not provided their CCS/Additional Child Care Subsidy (ACCS) will cancel.